-The Property Self-Insurance/Catastrophic Reserve purposes are to provide for uninsured property losses to Valley Water facilities such as pipelines and levees and provide sufficient funds to initiate repair and recovery of damage to Valley Water facilities in advance of FEMA activation and reimbursement.
-The reserve may be used to pay for uninsured/uninsurable property losses which would adversely impact Valley Water operations and/or to cover all or a portion of District-paid expenses necessary to initiate immediate service restoration efforts.
+The purpose of the Property Self-Insurance/Catastrophic Reserve is to provide for uninsured property losses to Valley Water facilities such as pipelines and levees and to provide sufficient funds to initiate repair and recovery of damage to Valley Water facilities in advance of Federal Emergency Management Agency (FEMA) activation and reimbursement.
+The reserve may be used to pay for uninsured/uninsurable property losses which would adversely affect operations and/or to cover all or a portion of Valley Water-paid expenses necessary to initiate immediate service restoration efforts.
 It is anticipated that in most cases, the reserves would be replenished from later reimbursement by FEMA for costs initially paid from this reserve.
-The reserve funding level is a minimum of \$5 million adjusted for outstanding reimbursements.
+The reserve funding level is a minimum of 5 million adjusted for outstanding reimbursements.

-When this reserve is used, the corresponding reimbursements are deposited in the Risk Management Fund to replenish the reserve directly or through subsequent adjustments to intra-district Risk Management Fund charges.
+When this reserve is used, the corresponding reimbursements received are deposited in the Risk Management Fund to replenish the reserve directly or through subsequent adjustments to intradistrict Risk Management Fund charges.